10 best mixing bowls for essential kitchen tasks

 Best traditional mixing bowl

-The Tala bowl is everything-proof, including freezer, and, unusually, the oven (up to 220C).
+The Tala bowl is everything-proof, including freezer and, unusually, the oven (up to 220C).
 It can also go in the microwave, which can be useful for tasks like softening butter, or reheating if you’ve used it as a storage bowl.
-However, it’s too big to fit into ours.
+However, measure your microwave first, as it might be too large to fit.

-It scores highly for looks, with an embossed design, and you’d be hard-pressed to find anything sturdier – though this does mean it’s quite heavy to lift with one hand.
+With an embossed design, it scores highly for looks, and you’d be hard-pressed to find anything sturdier – though this means it’s quite heavy to lift with one hand.